 While it may sound unfair that some will have greater deductions than others, there is no need to fear.
 While the average deduction hovers around 20%, the IRS makes it relatively easy to gain that money back down the line.

 A W-2 is a federal form, which reports an employee’s wages and withheld taxes within a given tax year.
 Provided by employers, the taxpayer is typically given four copies — one for their records, one to be filed with the Federal government, and two for their state or local tax divisions.

 The W-2 is an incredibly important form, as it is impossible to file your taxes without it.
 In the event that a W-2 gets lost, the first step is to contact the employer to get a replacement.
 Should that avenue not yield results, options include contacting the IRS or filing a personal estimate of the W2 data via form 4852.

 When a W-2 form is received, it’s important to verify the printed information as soon as possible.
 If there is a glaring error involving identification information, such as social security number, or regarding the wage and tax numbers, it is important to get it rectified prior to filing.
-This is because, when it comes time actually file, the amounts presented will be transcribed directly onto the form.
-When done correctly, it really is that simple — it’s just a matter of selecting the correct tax return form form.
+This is because, when time comes to actually file, the amounts presented will be transcribed directly onto the form.
+When done correctly, it really is that simple — it’s just a matter of selecting the correct tax return form.

 3. What are Tax Returns?